Why Culture Is a Leading Indicator of Risk

 Employees may understand the code of conduct but prioritize speed or harmony when deadlines are tight.

-Incentives may unintentionally reward the very behaviors leadership is trying to prevent.
+Incentives may unintentionally reward the very behaviours leadership is trying to prevent.

 These patterns matter because they translate directly into culture.

-When organizations rely only on rules and controls, they miss the behavioral mechanisms that determine whether those controls work in practice.
+When organizations rely only on rules and controls, they miss the behaviuoral mechanisms that determine whether those controls work in practice.

-Behavioral risk lives in the gap between intended behavior and actual behavior.
+Behavioural risk lives in the gap between intended behaviour and actual behaviour.
 It shows up:

 Where formal policies end